Polymarket Prediction

 Key Factors

-• Declining inflation rates showing moderation in price increases.
+• Declining inflation rates

 Risk Factors

-• Unexpectedly high inflation data released before the deadline.
+• Unexpectedly strong inflation data

 What to Watch